Lookdev | Layout | Lighting

 Solaris is a suite of look development, layout and lighting tools that empower artists to create USD-based scene graphs that go from asset creation to final render.
 Solaris integrates with USD's HYDRA Imaging Framework for access to a wide range of renderers such as the new SideFX Karma,* Pixar RenderMan, Autodesk Arnold, Maxon Redshift, AMD ProRender and more.

-*Note: The Karma renderer has been released in beta with Houdini 18
+*Note: The Karma renderer is now production-ready with Houdini 19

 Transitioning your Lighting Workflow